Vicenteguallpa/cookiecutterGuide/README.md

 # cookiecutterGuide
 This guide begins where [Writing your first Django app, part 7](https://docs.djangoproject.com/en/2.2/intro/tutorial07/) left off.
-Assuming you used the same directory and file names that were used in the "Writing your first Django app tutorial," your project structure in Atom should look somewhat like the following:
+Assuming you used the same directory and file names that were used in the "Writing your first Django app" tutorial, your project directory structure should look somewhat like the following:

 mysite/
 &nbsp;&nbsp;&nbsp;&nbsp;mysite/